 The current MRP does not require consideration of pyrethroid, fipronil, or carbaryl sediment chemistry data for follow-up SSID projects, perhaps because pyrethroids are ubiquitous in the urban environment and little is known about fipronil and carbaryl distribution.
-However, SMCWPPP computed toxicity unit (TU) equivalents for individual pyrethroid and fipronil results, based on available literature values for pyrethroids in sediment LC50 values.20,21 Because organic carbon mitigates the toxicity of pyrethroid and fipronil pesticides in sediments, the LC50 values were derived on the basis of TOC-normalized concentrations.
-Therefore, the pesticide concentrations as reported by the lab were divided by the measured total organic carbon (TOC) concentration at each site, and the TOC-normalized concentrations were then used to compute TU equivalents for each constituent.
+However, SMCWPPP computed toxicity unit (TU) equivalents for individual pyrethroid and fipronil results, based on available literature values for pyrethroids in sediment LC50 values.
+Because organic carbon mitigates the toxicity of pyrethroid and fipronil pesticides in sediments, the LC50 values were derived on the basis of TOC-normalized concentrations.
+Therefore, the pesticide concentration at each site, and the TOC-normalized concentrations were then used to compute TU equivalents for each constituent.
 Concentrations equal to one-half of the respective laboratory method detection limits were substituted for non-detect data so that these statistics could be computed, potentially resulting in artificially elevated results.